kaur-exe/manpreetkaurexe/README.md

 -  Hi, I’m Manpreet.
-I like code and read books.
+I like to code and read books.